azhe1874/Comp2090_grp10/README.md

 - Name - Haruka

 ## Project Overview
-We are developing a Warehouse Management System with a Graphical User Interface (GUI) to help small to medium-sized warehouses efficiently manage their inventory, track stock levels, and process orders.
+We are developing a Warehouse Management System with a Graphical User Interface (GUI) to help small to medium-sized warehouses efficiently manage their inventory.

 ## Problem Statement
 [Explain the real-life problem in 2-3 sentences.
 Who is affected?
 Why is it a problem?]